‘You should be worried’ Memorial Health prepares for surge of COVID-19 cases

 “April 6th is a goal not set in stone, but that’s the goal that are team is shooting for to have in house rapid testing that would give us results within 45 minutes,” said Thacker.

-Within the past few days Memorial Health implemented a universal mask policy, that means everyone, including our reporters have to wear one inside the hospital.
+Within the past few days, Memorial Health implemented a universal mask policy, which means everyone, including our reporters, has to wear one inside the hospital.

 WSAV News 3 asked Dr. Thacker if these masks protect you from getting the virus.